 After we returned back from Mirror Lake we drove back past Yosemite Falls and on towards the Cathedral Rocks on the Northside Drive.
 Eventually we crossed the Pohono Bridge, heading for Tunnel View.

 We sat for a few minutes, and then a rainbow started coming off Bridalveil Fall, like a magical ending to the day.
 If you are planning your own trip to the loop, try to go early an avoid driving on peak summer hours.
 It can get really crowded.
+Driving during peak hours can dramatically increase your risk of getting involved in an accident.
+A friend of ours recently sustained a bad injury from car accident while on her vacation so is currently in the process of filing suit.
+The accident was not her fault but has still caused her a lot of trouble so she is seeking compensation from the other driver.
+Ultimately, when driving your car in new areas you have not visited before, you should always try to be extra careful.
 For a less crowded alternative, try exploring Hetch Hetchy reservoir.
 The park rangers call it a mini Yosemite Valley, but unlike the loop, we had the place almost entirely to ourselves.